Poeschl/pixelflut-infrastructure/README.md

 When starting this tool you can choose to start your own pixelflut server, or monitor an other server.
 Important: This tool is made for the [shoreline pixelflut server](https://github.com/TobleMiner/shoreline), other servers likely wont work (dont have VNC and expose statistics).

+The Pixelflut infrastructure also contains an hourly wipe of the canvas.
+This might be handy to clear leftovers.
+It is done by flooding the background image from the `wiper` directory with 1 connection to the canvas.

 ## Preperation

 You must have docker and docker-compose installed.
 See https://docs.docker.com/get-docker/ and https://docs.docker.com/compose/install/.

 After that adjust the `.env` file to your requirements, the variables will be used by the starting docker containers.